SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 4.5.2

 Since the oversteer detection has been revised for the telemetry analyzer of the "Setup Advisor", you have to adjust the detection thresholds to higher values.
+Maybe you want to use the new calibration support.

 ***